Relg100 Biblical Literature 3 hours

 Relg260 Jesus and the Gospels 3 hours

 Study of Jesus in the historical, salvation history and literary contexts, focusing on birth, life and teachings, death and resurrection as recorded in the gospels.
 Special attention is given to the Sermon on the Mount.
-Includes inductive essays and applications of Jesus’ teaching and modeling for the church and Christian life.
-Prerequisite: Relg 100 or consent of instructor.
+Includes inductive work and applications of Jesus’ teaching and modeling for the church and Christian life.
+Prerequisite: RELG 100 or consent of instructor.
 An Integration general education course.